djedjethai/gokfk-regent/README.md

 ## Implemented
 * TopicNameStrategy for ProtoBuf, JsonSchema, Avro(from the parent project, Confluent-kafka-go)
 * RecordNameStrategy for Protobuf, JsonSchema, Avro
-* TopicRecordNameStrategy for Protobuf, JsonSchema, Avro (no test yet)
+* TopicRecordNameStrategy for Protobuf, JsonSchema, Avro

 ## Install
 ``` bash